Back to Dealfront DigestSales

 B2B Sales Funnel

-However, all B2B sales funnels fall into three key stages:
+However, all B2B sales funnels fall into three key stages.

-1. Awareness: Potential buyers become aware of a brand through various channels such as word of mouth, referrals, inbound marketing, or social media.
+• Awareness: Potential buyers become aware of a brand through various channels such as word of mouth, referrals, inbound marketing, or social media.

-2. Interest: Prospective B2C or B2B customers show interest in a brand’s products and services by browsing product pages or filling out email sign-up forms and webinars.
+• Interest: Prospective B2C or B2B customers show interest in a brand’s products and services by browsing product pages or filling out email sign-up forms and webinars.

-3. Consideration: Potential buyers weigh if a brand’s solutions can solve their problems.
+• Consideration: Potential buyers weigh if a brand’s solutions can solve their problems.
 They read product reviews, testimonials, case studies, whitepapers, and other product-focused content.

-5. Evaluation: Potential buyers compare a brand’s solutions with other solutions.
+• Evaluation: Potential buyers compare a brand’s solutions with other solutions.
 At this stage, all the B2B decision-makers of a company get involved.

-6. Conversion: Potential buyers convert to customers and purchase a brand’s product or service.
+• Conversion: Potential buyers convert to customers and purchase a brand’s product or service.

 The more customer behavior data you analyze and implement, the more targeted your sales funnel will be, as you can clearly define all stages of your buyer’s journey.
 Otherwise, your sales funnel will follow the spray-and-pray approach, where you attract scores of prospects at the TOFU stage, but only a handful get to the BOFU stage.

-Defining your target audience
+Define your target audience

 But when you define your target audience, you understand their pain points, company size, interest, purchase intent, financial power, and buying behavior.

-How you can identify your target audience:
+Here are some ways you can identify your target audience.

 • Analyze your existing customer base